 Employment Outlook and Salary Info

 Although the BLS does not have a listing specifically for public health managers, the category for 'social and community service managers' encompasses professions of those who manage social service programs for the public, such as public health managers.
-The BLS noted that jobs for social and community service managers were predicted to increase 10% from 2014-2024, which is faster than average.
-In May 2015, the average annual salary of social and community service managers, including public health managers, was $63,530, according to the BLS.
+The BLS noted that jobs for social and community service managers were predicted to increase as much faster than the national average through 2028.
+In May 2018, the average annual salary of social and community service managers, including public health managers in the 90th percentile or higher earned $111,150 or more per year, whereas the bottom 10th percentile earned $40,720 or less per year.